thomaskunrath/tryhackmelabs/README.md

 # tryhackmelabs
-Summary of Completed TryHackMe Labs
+# Summary of Completed TryHackMe Labs
+# This gets updated as I progress into the Labs.
-Link to the public profile: https://tryhackme.com/p/thomasck
+# Link to the public profile: https://tryhackme.com/p/thomasck